core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Added public key of the Group Manager as key material and protected data.

 * Clarifications about message processing, especially notifications.

+* Guidance for message processing of external signature checkers.

 * Updated derivation of pairwise keys, with more security considerations.